 - Networking – IPs, packets, general ISO structure of networks – applied/practical networks – installing software, managing mail, and more

-Students who already hold a degree in a discipline other than computer science or a diploma in computer science will be able to earn a Bachelor of Computer Science (general) or a Bachelor of Science in Computer Science (B.Sc) in as little as 12 months, depending upon their previous credentials.
+Students who already hold a degree in a discipline other than computer science or a diploma in computer science will be able to earn a Bachelor of Computer Science (General) or a Bachelor of Science in Computer Science (General) in as little as 12 months, depending upon their previous credentials.

 To be eligible, students must:

-- Provide evidence of proficiency in English (if your first language is not English) that meet our English Language Requirements
+- Provide proof of proficiency in English (if your first language is not English) that meet our English Language Requirements

 You will graduate with a 3-year General Bachelor of Computer Science OR a General Bachelor of Science in Computer Science.